Diversity Collection

 To view the exact location within the collection, click the button on the left side of the tree.
 The tree view will change as shown below, listing all collections and subcollections along with the parts of the item.

 You can print a label for a stored part of the specimen.
-Therefore you have to open the “print and label” view.
+To do this, open the “Print and Label” view.

 1. Select the part in the tree (see point 1 in the image below).

-3. The “print and label” view is now displayed (see the image below).
+3. The “Print and Label” view will now be displayed (see the image below).

 Next